is an 18-day, 592-mile, 953-kilometer in Germany but adding the portion

 We found a small

 riding gravel path up on the dike all morning.
 Not too many ships to

-see because they are all a few kilometers west of here in France on the Rhein/Rhin Canal.
+see because they are all a few kilometers west of here in France on

-lunch stop.
+a good lunch stop.
 Ahead, we take the alternative route to Burkheim.

 Burkheim is a typical small German village.
-Built during the Renaissance, the Rathaus
+Built during the Renaissance,

-along the way.
-We had to pedal through a spillway of a small dam.
+we encountered along the way.
+We had to pedal through a spillway of

-night in Niederhausen, a part of the Rheinhausen community.
+the night in Niederhausen, a part of the Rheinhausen community.
 We check

 out several establishments but settle on Gästehaus Schröeder for €37

 Again today, the terrain

 ride into France and most of the way is on pavement.
 The highlight today

 is the city of Strasbourg, headquarters city for the EU, European Union.